 It is perfectly normal for you not to know what to expect when it comes to bail or bail bonds.
 In fact, even if you have experience with bail bonds in the past, being arrested or watching a loved one get arrested can cause panic and mix up the bail knowledge you have into a confusing tangle.
 Remember, if you ever need or want clarification on bail questions, simply ask a qualified bail bonds agent.
-To help you out, the bail professionals at Grimes’ Bail Bonding & Notary Services have compiled a bail FAQ list for North Carolina citizens to reference.
+To help you out, the bail professionals at Grimes’ Bail Bonding & Notary Services have compiled a bail FAQ list for New Bern, NC citizens to reference.

 Frequently Asked Questions About Bail & Bail Bonds